 Some questions to ask yourself if you’re thinking of living on a military base:

 - Check ahead of time to see if there’s a waiting list for on-base housing.
 How long is the list, and how many months in advance would you need to be added to it?

 - How often will you actually use on-base facilities like the gym, medical clinic, library, etc…?

 - Will you shop for groceries at the base commissary?

 - What are the homes really like on base?
 Ask people who are already there about the quality and craftsmanship of the homes available to PCSing families.
-Some bases offer upgraded homes and even new construction, while other base homes are stuck in a time warp to 1975.
+Some bases offer upgraded homes and even new construction, while other base homes are outdated.

 - What school district does on-base housing fall under?